Bont RIOT Buckle Cycling Shoe Review

 FINAL OBSERVATIONS | BONT RIOT Buckle CYCLING SHOE REVIEW

-If you’re looking for a wicked cool entry-level cycling shoe, the BONT RIOT at only 295 gram and $129 retail is pretty legit.
+If you’re looking for a wicked cool entry-level cycling shoe, the BONT RIOT at only 295 grams and $129 retail is pretty legit.

 The RIOT Buckle is available now in two colors options: white with black logos and accents; and black with white logos and accents.